huntercaron/sunnyside-next/README.md

 ## Getting Started [rough]

 There are a few steps needed to hook up the CMS
-- (Sanity Dashboard) Add CORS origin for your local url and your prod URL
+- *(Sanity Dashboard)* Add CORS origin for your local url and your prod URL
-- (Sanity Dashboard) Create api keys for local env
+- *(Sanity Dashboard)* Create api keys for local env
-- (Local) duplicate .env.example files in cms & site and fill them in.
+- *(Local)* duplicate .env.example files in cms & site and fill them in.
 Remove the 'example' part of the file names.
-- (Hosting & Sanity Dashboards) Add a webhook to your hosting env to the sanity dashboard
+- *(Hosting & Sanity Dashboards)* Add a webhook to your hosting env to the sanity dashboard

 Hosting:
 - there are two things to host, the CMS and the site itself
 - you can use vercel with minimal setup, just add two repos with their monorepo support
 - with netlify also use their monorepo flows, but also use https://github.com/netlify/next-on-netlify

+## Using it locally

 First, run the development server: